-I’ll add to that this complimentary passage from Murdoch’s novel, The Sovereignty of the Good, which I stumbled upon some time ago:
+I’ll add to that this complimentary passage from Murdoch’s, The Sovereignty of the Good, which I stumbled upon some time ago:

 “I am confronted by an authoritative structure which commands my respect.
 The task is difficult and the goal is distant and perhaps never entirely attainable.
 My work is a progressive revelation of something which exists independently of me….
 Love of Russian leads me away from myself towards something alien to me, something which my consciousness cannot take over, swallow up, deny or make unreal.
 The honesty and humility required of the student — not to pretend to know what one does not know — is the preparation for the honesty and humility of the scholar who does not even feel tempted to suppress the fact which damns his theory.”

 Murdoch’s character is here reflecting on the task of learning a foreign language, but what she has to teach us in this passage applies just as well to learning from others more generally.
 Central to the passage is that same notion of love as that which leads us out of ourselves.
 Notice as well what is required of the student: honesty and humility.
 The life of the mind, especially when it concerns itself with our common experience — which is to say with our life together, with our political life — depends on virtue for its success.

 But it is, as Jacobs points out, a risky business to humbly and honestly seek out such encounters with those who do not agree with us.
 We risk a discomforting and disorienting loss of certainty.
 We risk a challenge to beliefs and convictions that we’ve long held dear.
 And so it is not just a matter of humility and honesty, but also of courage.

 Of course, there is an even greater risk involved.
 James Schall put it this way: